-ANSYS Simulation Building and Undergraduate Maker Center – Carnegie Mellon University
+ANSYS Simulation Building and Undergraduate Maker Center Study at Carnegie Mellon University

 Simulation and Maker Center - Teaching and Research

 The design approach acknowledges the compact nature of the site and assumes the building will be at least three stories.
 The building is shaped largely around the constraints of the site and the idea that an exterior Maker Courtyard is an essential element for the project.
 The courtyard will allow work in the High Bay Maker Space to flow outside and create a potential shared use with the future Maker Wing in Hamerschlag Hall.
 It also conveniently shapes the building to preserve the perspectival view of Hamerschlag Hall from the Hornbostel Mall and allows pedestrian circulation around the building and through the site.
 From Frew Street, the curve of the building’s west façade will create a highly visible public face that will transform the current parking lot into an important point of arrival and identity for the College of Engineering.
 The tectonics of the façade will reflect the maker program housed within the building in both its transparency and its solar shading characteristics.